San Pietro Infine is a tiny medieval village in Southern Italy, almost halfway between Rome and Naples.

 As a side effect, the population was decimated.

-Most parts of the inhabitants had refused to leave the village (and where could they go?) and had sought shelter in natural caves that are at one side of the village.
+Most parts of the inhabitants had refused to leave the village (and where could they go?) and had sought shelter in natural caves that are on one side of the village.

 But bombs make no difference and they destroy even natural caverns.
 So at the end of the battle, more than 130 civilians had been killed, over a population of almost 1.500.